 All Westhill High School students are assigned to study halls during non-class time (excluding lunch).
-Study hall teachers may not issue passes except in cases of absolute necessity.
-Similarly, a student will not be allowed to go to the cafeteria during their study hall period (Breakfast excluded).
-Rather, it is expected that they will bring sufficient work and/or reading material to keep busy the entire period.
+It is expected that they will bring sufficient work and/or reading material to keep busy the entire period.
 Study halls are to be a quiet working environment - students should not interfere with other students' ability to work without interruption.

-If a student wishes to leave study hall to go to the Counseling Center, work with an academic teacher, etc., they must present a pre-signed pass to the study hall teacher before being excused, and sign out of study hall.
-Students should understand that study hall teachers will follow up with other staff members to make sure you arrive at your destination in a timely manner.
+If a student wishes to leave study hall to go to the Counseling Center, work with an academic teacher, etc., they must create a SmartPass in advance and have it approved by the staff at their destination.
+Students should present approved passes to the study hall teacher to be able to leave.
+Students should understand that the Smartpass system will allow teachers to follow up with other staff members to make sure you arrive at your destination in a timely manner.